A marketing audit is a mechanism for listening to what your target audience wants and then optimizing your marketing strategy accordingly.

 What is a marketing audit?

-By evaluating the objectives, tactics, processes, activities and propositions that comprise your marketing strategy, you gain newfound insight into the core systems of your business and your brand.
+By evaluating your marketing performance, including the objectives, tactics, processes, activities and propositions that comprise your marketing efforts, you gain newfound insight into the core systems of your business and your brand.

 Upon the completion of a marketing audit, you should have actionable takeaways of how to improve your website, content, SEO and social media.
 And you should more fully understand your offline marketing, like business referrals, word of mouth, trade shows and other traditional sales-enablement strategies.